 Hundreds of thousands of students across the country will be starting college within the next week.
-If you’re part of that group, here are a few ways to make get paid to study.
+If you’re part of that group, here are 8 ways to get paid to study.

 According to a Huffington Post article, “Nearly 4 out of 5 college students are working part-time while studying for their degrees, averaging 19 hours a week.”